Sanford Pentagon: 2014

 On November 18, 2014, the Pentagon hosted an early season non-conference NCAA Division I basketball game between the then 11th ranked Wichita State Shockers and the Memphis Tigers.
 The game was televised by ESPN as part of their Tip-Off Marathon programming.
 The Shockers won that game 71–56 in front of a sellout crowd.

 On November 30, 2014, the South Dakota State Jackrabbits took on the Florida Gulf Coast Eagles, winning 71–58.
 The announced attendance was 3,250 and coverage was provided by Fox Sports North.

 For the third and final NCAA Division I basketball game of the 2014–15 season at the Sanford Pentagon, the UNLV Runnin' Rebels played the South Dakota Coyotes on December 13, 2014.
 UNLV won the game 75-61 and the game was televised by Midco Sports Network and ESPN3.

 2015

 On March 16, 2015, it was announced that the Iowa State Cyclones men's basketball team would play the Colorado Buffaloes men's basketball team on November 13, 2015, in an early season non-conference match-up.

 2020

 An early-season Division I basketball tournament—the Crossover Classic—was announced for the Pentagon in 2020.
-It serves as a de facto replacement for the Battle 4 Atlantis tournament in Nassau, Bahamas, which was cancelled due to the COVID-19 pandemic.
-Most of the teams that were invited to said tournament were invited to the Crossover Classic.
+It served as a de facto replacement for the Battle 4 Atlantis tournament in Nassau, Bahamas, which was cancelled due to the COVID-19 pandemic.
+Most of the teams that were invited to said tournament were invited to the Crossover Classic, but only two would partake in the event.

-The site was also home to the Dakota Showcase, which hosted all four division one teams from the Dakotas.
+The site was also home to the Dakota Showcase, which hosted all four Division I teams from the Dakotas.
 This included North Dakota, North Dakota State, South Dakota State, and South Dakota.

+2024

+On June 20, 2024, it was announced that the Pentagon would host an early-season showcase on November 4, 2024 (the opening day of the 2024–25 college basketball season), known as The Field of 68 Opening Day Showcase; presented by the podcast network The Field of 68, the event will feature a tripleheader of men's basketball games involving teams from mid-major conferences, including College of Charleston and Southern Illinois, McNeese State and South Dakota State, and Saint Louis and Santa Clara.